NickHugi/PyKotor/wiki/TLK-File-Format.md

 # KotOR TLK File Format Documentation

 This document provides a detailed description of the TLK (Talk Table) file format used in Knights of the Old Republic (KotOR) games.
-TLK files contain all text strings used in the game, both written and spoken, enabling easy localization by providing a lookup table from string reference numbers (StrRef) to localized text and associated voice-over audio files.
+TLK files contain all text strings used in the game, both written and spoken, enabling easy [localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) by providing a [lookup table](https://en.wikipedia.org/wiki/Lookup_table) from string reference numbers (StrRef) to localized text and associated voice-over audio files.

+**For mod developers:** To modify TLK files in your mods, see the [TSLPatcher TLKList Syntax Guide](TSLPatcher-TLKList-Syntax).
+For general modding information, see [HoloPatcher README for Mod Developers](HoloPatcher-README-for-mod-developers.).

+**Related formats:** TLK files are referenced by [GFF files](GFF-File-Format) (especially DLG dialogue files), [2DA files](2DA-File-Format) for item names and descriptions, and [SSF files](SSF-File-Format) for character sound sets.

 ## Table of Contents